 Potty training might sound like a nightmare, but it certainly has its perks for parents.
-Think about the money you’ll save on disposable diapers, or the reduction in laundry if you use cloth diapers!
+Think about the money you’ll save on disposable diapers, or the reduction in laundry if you use cloth nappies!
 In saying that, as you’ve probably guessed, toilet training can feel like a (literal) shit show at times.

 You may be nervous about teaching your child to use the toilet but rest assured it will eventually happen.
 Everyone gets the hang of it at some point.
 The key is to be prepared, use a very consistent approach and give your child bucket loads of encouragement.

 Most children display signs they’re ready for toilet training from around 18 months to three years old.
 Common signs include:

 If your child is showing a few of these signs, it may be time to start potty training.
 While you might be eager to get your child out of nappies and wiping their own butts, try to follow their cues and not force it.
 Potty training before they’re ready could be stressful and upsetting for your child.
 Plus it’ll make the process more difficult for you.

 Start potty training when you feel your child is ready but don’t go into it half-heartedly.
 Yes, it might be messy and smelly and take a few weeks of solid work, but the goal is to make using a potty the new normal.
 A very consistent, persistent, and collected approach will make it easier for everyone.

 Before you go plonking your kid onto a toilet seat and commanding them to poop (don’t do that), equip yourself with the right tools.
 You might purchase a potty or get a step to help them reach your regular toilet.